Ezekiel 33 – The Prophet as Watchman

 b.
 But it is their way which is not fair: God boldly replied to their accusation.
 God was entirely fair; it was the children of your people who unfairly looked to fate or the past to determine a person’s destiny.

 c.
-When the righteous turns from his righteousness…when the wicked turns from his wickedness: Yet as in the previous verses, God declared that man is not fatalistically bound to his past, either the righteous or the wicked.
+When the righteous turns from his righteousness…when the wicked turns from his wickedness: Yet, as in the previous verses, God declared that man is not fatalistically bound to his past, whether his past was righteous or was wicked.

 d.
 I will judge every one of you according to his own ways: This was God’s standard of judgment, and it was (and is) entirely fair.
 It was fair under the old covenant, which was greatly based on works.
 It is also (in another sense) fair under the new covenant, where a person’s faith is proved to be real by their works (James 2:14-17).

 C. The messenger from Jerusalem.

 And it came to pass in the twelfth year of our captivity, in the tenth month, on the fifth day of the month, that one who had escaped from Jerusalem came to me and said, “The city has been captured!”